Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • Neurological and psychiatric features co-occurred in multiple patients.

-Relevance for families As of this page's last review, this study offers some of the most detailed symptom frequency estimates published for SETD5 Syndrome.
-The cohort of 28 patients means all percentages should be interpreted cautiously.
-The finding that 3.6% of patients have normal IQ documents that outcomes span a wide spectrum.
+As of this page's last review, this study offers some of the most detailed frequency estimates for specific symptoms in SETD5 Syndrome.
+Because the group was 28 patients, all of the percentages should be read with caution.
+The finding that 3.6% of patients have normal IQ confirms that outcomes span a wide range.

 First Published Case of Growth Hormone Therapy in a Child with SETD5 Overlap Syndrome

-What was studied: Clinicians published a case report of a child with SETD5 overlap syndrome who was treated with recombinant human growth hormone (rhGH) for documented short stature.
+Clinicians published a case report of a child with SETD5 overlap syndrome who was treated with recombinant human growth hormone (rhGH), a medication, for documented short stature.

 • The child showed significant growth improvement following initiation of growth hormone therapy.